mudit108-code/Pendulum-Chaos/README.md

-#🌀 Chaotic Pendulum Simulation
+🌀 Pendulum Chaos - Chaotic Pendulum Simulation:

 A professional grade physics simulation that models and visualizes the chaotic dynamics of a double pendulum using numerical methods and an interactive interface.

 This project demonstrates the complete scientific workflow — from physical theory and mathematical modelling to computation, visualization and numerical analysis.

-📌 Project Overview
+📌 Project Overview:

 The double pendulum is a classical mechanical system known for exhibiting deterministic chaos, where small variations in initial conditions lead to drastically different trajectories.